Mature Masculine

 Sees without distortion: Notices what is present, not what is expected.

-Acknowledges bias: Recognizes all perception is filtered and considers this.
+Acknowledges bias: Recognizes all perception is filtered.

 Separates observation from interpretation: Distinguishes what happened from what it means.